 The Sustainable Forest Incentive Act (SFIA) provides annual incentive payments to encourage private landowners to keep their wooded areas undeveloped.

-SFIA is now jointly administered by the Department of Revenue and the Department of Natural Resources (DNR) Division of Forestry.
+SFIA is jointly administered by the Department of Revenue and the DNR Division of Forestry.
 Department of Revenue oversees SFIA applications, payments, penalties, and covenants.
-The DNR handles woodland management.
+The DNR handles woodland management plans and land eligibility.

 - Land eligibility for SFIA